Lightening the Stock VM-68 Hammer

 The stock VM-68 hammer is a heavy beast.
 It's made out of stainless steel and weighs in at 9 oz.
-Lightening the hammer will increase the VM's cycle rate and, with some additional tweaking, can also allow the VM to run at a lower pressure.
+Lightening the hammer will increase the VM's cycle rate and, with some additional tweaking, can also allow the VM to run at a lower pressure and more efficiently.

 When drilling into the hammer make sure not to drill into the surface where the sear comes in contact with the hammer.
 This is pretty much the entire underside of the hammer.
 Doing so could cause the sear to catch on one of the holes which would make the hammer cycle incorrectly or not at all.

-The hammer I lightened went from 9 oz. to about 5 oz.
-I could have lightened it a little more but I wanted it to look some what clean and not hack out every last piece of metal I could.
-Doing all this lightening is very time consuming and the cobalt drill bits can be pricey.
+The hammer below went from 9 oz. to about 5 oz.
+I could have lightened it a little more but I wanted it to look some what clean (or as clean as it can be for a drill press job) and not hack out every last piece of metal I could.
 If you plan on doing this you might want to also consider buying a new aluminum hammer.
-Punisher's Customs, Cooper-T, and Doc's Machine either carry or can make new hammers.
+Punisher's Customs, Cooper-T, and Doc's Machine have made new hammers.